dracarys20/networking/README.md

 ## Router
 Routing involves directing traffic between networks using routers and routing tables.
 A router is a network device that connects different networks together and directs data traffic between them.
 It operates at the Network Layer (Layer 3) of the OSI model and is responsible for making decisions about the best paths for data to travel from one network to another.
 Routers use logical addressing, such as IPv4 or IPv6, to identify devices and networks.
 Each interface of a router represents a different broadcast domain, preventing broadcasts from crossing between different subnets.

 Routing tables are data structures stored in routers that contain information about known networks, the paths to reach them, and associated metrics.
-Routers use routing tables and dynamic routing protocols (such as IGPs) to determine the best paths for data to travel between networks.
+Routers use routing tables and dynamic routing protocols (such as Interior Gateway Protocol) to determine the best paths for data to travel between networks.
 The process involves periodic exchange of routing information, updating of routing tables, and selection of the most efficient routes based on various metrics.

 Speed- 1-100Mbps wireless/ 1Gbps wired, Ports- 2/4/5/8,  Transmission type- First broadcast, unicast and multicast